mkohler/cython_swig/README.rst

 3. Link

-    adder_wrap.o + libadder.so --> _adder.so
+    libadder.so + adder_wrap.o --> _adder.so

 .. class:: handout

-    The SWIG tool, and this is ALL THAT SWIG DOES: takes the C header file,
-    and the SWIG interface file, and it generates two files:
+    The SWIG tool takes the C header file, and the SWIG interface file, and it generates two files:

        the _wrap.c file and a Python file.
 These files work together to to convert between Python objects and C interfaces.